-During the 1960s, the third generation converted the foundry to an automated high-pressure molding line.
+During the 1960s, the third generation automated the foundry with the addition of a high-pressure molding line.
 By integrating automatic sand processing and mechanized casting handling systems, the company was operating the largest automated molding line in the United States and maximized production capabilities.

 Since the late 1980s, the business has been led by the fourth generation descendants of the Malpass family.
 They have transformed the Midwest business into an international leader of providing access solutions to infrastructure systems.

 EJ continues to be 100% owned by descendants of William E. Malpass, and members of the family continue to be active in managing the business.
-The fourth and fifth generation remain dedicated to maintaining the company’s long-established culture and values, setting strategies and priorities allowing EJ to remain one of the most stable, progressive, well-tooled manufacturing companies in the world.
-The corporate headquarters is located in East Jordan, Michigan.
+The fourth and fifth generation remain dedicated to maintaining the company’s long-established culture and values, setting strategies and priorities.
+This has allowed EJ to remain one of the most stable, progressive, and well-tooled manufacturing companies in the world.
+The corporate headquarters continues to remain in East Jordan, Michigan, USA.

 Business established as a foundry by William E. Malpass and Richard W. Round.
 Originally called Round and Malpass Foundry, it was renamed East Jordan Iron Works in 1886.